affinitydb/doc/pathSQL reference.md

 2. Dereference, e.g. if "pin1" has a property "emp_ref", of which the value is a PIN reference to "pin2" with property "name", then we can fetch the value of "pin2.name" with: `pin1.emp_ref.name`
 3. (future) Sub-structure, e.g. if the PIN "pin1" has a property "employee", and the property "employee" has a sub-property "name", then we can fetch the value of this sub-property with: `pin1.employee.name`

-In order to support more complex graph queries, mvStore provides regular expressions for each segment (or property) of the path.
+In order to support more complex graph queries, ChaosDB provides regular expressions for each segment (or property) of the path.
 There are several options:

 Format			Description
 ---------		-----------